Behind the Scenes With Spotify’s Ad Experience Team

 Q: How do quality ad experiences benefit advertisers?

-Publishers sometimes maximise short-term revenue at the expense of user experience, throwing multiple ads on a page or annoying users with long ad breaks.
-It leaves users fatigued by the number of ads they receive—and can also decrease their ability to parse out which brands really interest them.
-At Spotify, we prioritise building a quality ad experience because it gives users the headspace to lean in, pay attention, and consider each individual message.
+Publishers sometimes maximize short-term revenue at the expense of user experience, throwing multiple ads on a page or annoying users with long ad breaks.
+It leaves users fatigued by the amount of ads they receive—and can also decrease their ability to parse out which brands really interest them.
+At Spotify, we prioritize building a quality ad experience because it gives users the headspace to lean in, pay attention, and consider each individual message.

 Q: When did Spotify first incorporate video ads into its audio-first product?
 How have video ads developed since then?

 In 2014 we introduced our first mobile video ad format, Sponsored Sessions.
 As I mentioned, Sponsored Sessions is a reward-based ad product that offers users 30 minutes of uninterrupted listening in exchange for watching a short video.
 Advertisers love it because it gives them a chance to showcase their brand positively.
 And, unlike more traditional ad experiences, Sponsored Sessions gives them the ability to add value to the user’s experience, as opposed to detract from it.
 We’ve seen a positive impact in brand metrics advertisers care about—across awareness, consideration, and affinity.

 We also know that viewability is important to our advertisers.
 We measure performance through partner integrations with IAS and Moat, and since launching video, we’re exploring new capabilities to detect when a user is actively looking at Spotify mid-session—say, while tapping through playlists or browsing their favorite artists—so that we can serve video ads during other viewable moments.